jdotrjs/phaser-guides/Basics/Part3.md

-# Phaser3 Series: Let's Talk About Scenes
+# Phaser 3 Series: Let's Talk About Scenes

 Let's talk about [`Scene`][sceneref].
 If you're coming from Phaser2 it's easy to mistake a this for the older `State` object.
 If you're just thinking about the